furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ```

 ##### Components
-Components are the main building blocks in Polylith architecture.
-In this workspace, there are 9 different components.
+Components are the main building blocks in a Polylith architecture.
+In this workspace, there are nine different components.
 Let's take a deeper look at one of the interfaces, like `` profile ``.
-The interface of `` profile `` component is split into two different files.
+The interface of the `` profile `` component is split into two different files.
 One of them contains the function interfaces and the other one contains the exposed specs.
 ```clojure
 (ns clojure.realworld.profile.interface
   (:require [clojure.realworld.profile.core :as core]))